 Contentful’s own developer evangelist, Amelia Winger-Bearskin, has been programming computers since she was a child.
 She got a Commodore 64 from her dad at age 5, and that path led her all the way to a masters degree from NYU in Interactive Telecommunications, and eventually to sharing her passion for technology with other developers at Contentful.

 Amelia was recently interviewed on the podcast Contentful Creators about building apps with Contentful.
 The podcast isn't produced by Contentful but Marcelo Lewin — a senior eLearning manager and certified Contentful professional.
 He posts weekly interviews with content architects, designers, web developers, creators and others who use the Contentful content platform to create digital experiences.

 Amelia sat down with Marcelo to talk about the ins and outs of Contentful’s capabilities.
 Here’s a summary to start you off.
-Then listen to the rest of the episode!
+Then to the rest of the episode!